Lucsantosg/CloudLogAnalysis/security/grant_permissions.md

 # Granting permissions
 {: #grant_permissions}

-In {{site.data.keyword.Bluemix}}, you can assign one or more roles to users.
+In the {{site.data.keyword.Bluemix}}, you can assign one or more roles to users.
 These roles define what tasks are enabled for that user to work with the {{site.data.keyword.loganalysisshort}} service.
 {:shortdesc}

-## Granting a user permission to view account logs by using the Bluemix UI
+## Granting a user permission to view account logs by using the {{site.data.keyword.Bluemix_notm}} UI
 {: #grant_permissions_ui_account}

 To grant a user permissions to view and manage account logs, you must add a policy for that user that describes the actions that this user can do with the {{site.data.keyword.loganalysisshort}} service in the account.
 Only account owners can assign individual policies to users.